beam-community/jsonapi/README.md

 JSONAPI has recommended in the past the use of dashes (`-`) in place of underscore (`_`) as a word separator for document member keys.
 However, as of [JSON API Spec (v1.1)](https://jsonapi.org/format/1.1/), it is now recommended that member names are camelCased.
-This library provides various configuration options for maximum flexibility including serializing outgoing parameters and deserializing incoming paramenters.
+This library provides various configuration options for maximum flexibility including serializing outgoing parameters and deserializing incoming parameters.

 Transforming fields requires two steps: